matplotlib/mplcairo/README.rst

 - Improved accuracy (e.g., with marker positioning, quad meshes, and text kerning; floating point surfaces are supported with cairo≥1.17.2).
-- Improved font embedding in vector formats (fonts are typically subsetted and embedded in their native format).
 - Optional support for complex text layout (right-to-left languages, etc.) and OpenType font features (see `examples/opentype_features.py`_), and partial support for color fonts (e.g., emojis), using Raqm_.  **Note** that Raqm